The complete guide to corporate travel policies

 You need a policy that lives inside of your booking technology.

-Because a document can’t affect what people buy, you need business travel booking tech.
+Because a document can’t affect what people buy, you need business travel booking technology.
 Use a booking tool that includes customizable travel policies and approval workflows.
 This way, if a trip is under policy, the traveler or admin can book it.
 If not, a notification gets sent to the appropriate manager or to finance (based on your prior approval settings for that traveler or department).

 Now we have established what a travel policy is and why it’s important, have a look at the other aspects of this guide.
 This online resource will provide help on the following areas of a corporate travel policy:

-What to consider when creating a business travel policy for startups
+3 Things to consider when creating a business travel policy for startups

 Business travel policies for startups shouldn’t be vastly different from travel policies for companies that are long in the tooth.
 Even though you’re just getting started, you’ll need to make sure that your travel policy incorporates everything a more established company would.